 Of important note, Floyd is also a town of artists.
 Floyd has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Floyd’s character.

 The people who call Floyd home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Floyd residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Floyd include Irish, English, Scots-Irish, and European.
+Important ancestries of people in Floyd include Irish, English, British, and European.

 The most common language spoken in Floyd is English.
 Other important languages spoken here include Spanish and African languages.